 To get an information form to give to your GP or company doctor, contact the Dreadnought Administrator or download one here

-A wide range of medical treatment is available to those eligible for the priority service, from dentistry to heart surgery.
+A wide range of medical treatment is available to those eligible for the elective service, from dentistry to heart surgery.
 The aim is to treat you as quickly as possible to allow you to return to work at sea.

 If you can’t afford the fare, you may be able to get help with the cost of travel.
 Contact patient transport services on 020 7188 2888 to see if you qualify for state help.
 If you don’t but are in financial need, the Seafarers Hospital Society (020 8898 3696) may be able to help.